Oz-art/tensorflow-framework-for-object-detection/README.md

 Each step of training reports the loss.
 It will start high and get lower and lower as training progresses.
 For my training on the Faster-RCNN-Inception-V2 model, it started at about 3.0 and quickly dropped below 0.8.
 I recommend allowing your model to train until the loss consistently drops below 0.05, which will take about 40,000 steps, or about 2 hours (depending on how powerful your CPU and GPU are).
 Note: The loss numbers will be different if a different model is used.
 MobileNet-SSD starts with a loss of about 20, and should be trained until the loss is consistently under 2.

 You can view the progress of the training job by using TensorBoard.
-To do this, open a new instance of Anaconda Prompt, activate the tensorflow1 virtual environment, change to the C:\tensorflow1\models\research\object_detection directory, and issue the following command:
+To do this, open a new instance of Anaconda Prompt, activate the tensorflow1 virtual environment, change to the C:\tf_detect\models\research\object_detection directory, and issue the following command:
 ```
 (tensorflow1) C:\tensorflow1\models\research\object_detection>tensorboard --logdir=training
 ```